-OUTBACK UK LTD WARRANTY
+OUTBACK UK LTD LIMITED 10 YEAR WARRANTY

-OUTBACK barbecues are warranted to the original purchaser against defects in materials and workmanship for a period of one (1) year from the date of purchase.
+OUTBACK barbecues are warranted to the original purchaser against defects in materials and workmanship.
+Porcelain coated barbecue bodies, porcelain coated roasting hoods and stainless steel roasting hoods are warranted for a period of ten (10) years from the date of purchase.
+Stainless steel burners are warranted for a period of two (2) years from the date of purchase.
 OUTBACK UK will, within this period, supply replacements for defective parts free of charge provided that: